How to GOBA

 Your Registration Fee does not include:

-Food, beverages, and snacks, merchandise (Tshirts, jerseys, etc.), commemorative GOBA patch available for purchase in camp, bringing your vehicle to every overnight camp for the week, massage, repair services, ambulance transport, and entrance fees to attractions (usually at a GOBA discount).
+Cost of food, beverages, and snacks, merchandise (Tshirts, jerseys, etc.), bringing your vehicle to every overnight camp for the week, massage, repair services, ambulance transport, and entrance fees to attractions (usually at a GOBA discount).
 Expect additional costs for a car camper pass, indoor gym floor-sleeping, any lodging other than tenting, optional side trips and some activities.

 As on any long distance tour, be prepared for stretches of route where you must deal with heavy vehicle traffic, bad road conditions, and bad weather.
 Through our system for route signage and communications (via amateur radio), we will do our best to communicate route concerns to riders on the route.
 Please note that we are increasingly experiencing vandalism of our signage and route markings, and thus cannot guarantee a warning in every instance.